Petition Rumor

 Norton AntiVirus

-Actually, I usually find the quickest way to debunk a rumor or a virus scare is by using my favorite search engine, Google.
+Actually, I usually find the quickest way to debunk a rumor or a virus scare is by using a favorite search engine, such as Google.
 Just type in a few keywords, or a file name or title in the case of a virus hoax, and most often you can quickly find a page debunking whatever hoax is being propagated.

 Home | About Us | Coverage Map | Program Guide | Get Money Back | Meet our Staff